 25. Perform at least three songs at an open mic - with an instrument – and without throwing up afterwards.

 26. Change my inner monologue.
 They say we are what we believe, and perhaps one of the reasons I’m finding it so hard to shake some of my insecurities is because going through the motions without internally believing you’re successful in your endeavours is never going to address the root problem.
 My thoughts are still a problem – I’ll sit down to write something and tell myself it sucks when I’m finished.
 I’ll play a song for the Internet and watch it back cringing, telling myself how stupid I look and how bad I sound.
 If I’m home on Friday and Saturday nights I tell myself it’s because everybody has someone more exciting to be with.
 Getting this skin infection left me crying and sitting in the dark for days because I repeatedly tell myself I’m not as attractive as others, and this has made me even more hideous.
 I might be able to carry off being confident by at least doing the actions – but I’m never internally and genuinely going to believe it as long as I keep telling myself otherwise.
-The Professor has started me on a little exercise – writing down three things I like about myself each night before bed.
+I’ve started a little exercise – writing down three things I like about myself each night before bed.
 I haven’t been as diligent as I probably should have lately, but I think it’s a step in the right direction in learning to create my own self image, and not continually relying on others’ assurances, or tearing myself down.
 The only person that can bridge the gap between how I see myself now and how I want to is me.

 28. See the northern lights.
 For someone who loves the night sky as much as I do, I still can’t believe I’ve never seen these.
 I was blown away by the sight of a real, unpolluted meteor shower last summer and I’ve been enchanted ever since.
 I can’t possibly predict it, but I hope one day in the next couple of years I’ll see the lights dancing across the sky.